mayadata-io/culture/PLEDGE.md

 ## Tactics:

 Here are some tactics we use to insure we are living up to our values:
 - _**Open source:**_  we believe that open source is a force for good in the world that is completely consistent with our beliefs in openness and listening.
 We support open source projects whether they directly help our products or not.
 This means engineering allocates time to be useful contributors to these communities, including crafting useful issues and contributing code when possible.
-Similarly, we volunteer time with Linux and Gopher and CNCF and other communities and support them via marketing funds and by providing free access to our open source Cafe whenever possible.
+Similarly, we volunteer time with Linux,Gopher,CNCF and other communities and support them via marketing funds and by providing free access to our open source Cafe whenever possible.
 We will all be evaluated in part based on contributions to our own and related communities.
 - _**Getting to know users and each other:**_  We seek to understand users and each others as individuals.
 This means we take the time to know a little bit about them - where did they go to school, what do they do when they are not working, do they like Go or C better, and so forth.
 We document our understanding of users.
 - _**Listening and openness:**_  We look for and reward team members that go out of their way to clarify and communicate their actions.
 Everything from comments in code to useful commit comments as well as of course communications via Chat and in person with other team members will be considered.
 We must keep in mind that we are a global company and need to think about how to include non local teammates in discussions and decisions.
 -_**Winning:**_ We celebrate new users and new customers, new releases and other achievements.
 We respect our competitors however we don't worry about what they are doing.
 And we are tenacious, and we share our commitment with each other and with the community and users; for example, if a user has a problem we tell them "this will get fixed.
 Quickly.
 Please open your PR and we will turn around a response for you."